tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 5. How many books has each province borrowed?

         SELECT  COUNT(Distinct b.userID, b.bid), a.province
         FROM    Address a, Borrows b, User u
         WHERE   a.id = u.address() AND b.userID = u.id
         GROUP BY a.province

+6. Each province/territory has run a campaign to encourage residents to use the library more often.
+Find the provinces and/or territories that have had an increase in the number of people who have borrowed a book in 2022 when compared to their average across previous years